-The command's forces are organized under four active-duty wings, one Reserve wing, two National Guard wings, one overseas group and several direct reporting units.
+The command's forces are organized under five active-duty wings, one Reserve wing, two National Guard wings, one overseas group and several direct reporting units.

 The 1st Special Operations Wing at Hurlburt Field and the 27th Special Operations Wing at Cannon AFB, New Mexico, are composed of specialized aircraft to support special operations worldwide.
-Together, the wings operate AC-130U/J/W, MC-130H, CV-22 and U-28A, PC-12, MQ-9, MQ-1 and C-146A aircraft.
+Together, the wings operate AC-130U/J/W, MC-130H/J, CV-22 and U-28A, MQ-9 and C-146A aircraft.

-The 352nd Special Operations Wing at Royal Air Force Mildenhall, England, is the Air Force component for Special Operations Command Europe.
-The 352nd SOW plans and performs specialized operations using advanced aircraft, tactics, air refueling techniques, and special tactics operators to transport, resupply, and support military special forces.
+The 352nd Special Operations Wing at RAF Mildenhall, England, is the Air Force component for Special Operations Command Europe.
+The 352nd SOW plans and performs specialized operations using advanced aircraft, tactics, air refueling techniques, and special tactics operators to transport, resupply and support military special forces.
 The unit has six squadrons and two different types of aircraft: the MC-130J Commando II and the CV-22B Osprey.

 The 353rd Special Operations Group at Kadena Air Base, Japan, is the Air Force component for Special Operations Command Pacific.
 Its mission is air support of joint and allied special operations forces in the Pacific.
-The 353 SOG is comprised of five squadrons and operates the MC-130H Combat Talon II and the MC-130J Commando II.
+The 353rd SOG is comprised of five squadrons and operates the MC-130J Commando II.

-The 137th Air Refueling Wing at Will Rodgers Air National Guard Base, Oklahoma, maintains and operates the MC-12, designed to augment downrange intelligence, surveillance and reconnaissance capabilities.
+The 137th Special Operations Wing at Will Rogers Air National Guard Base, Oklahoma, maintains and operates the MC-12, designed to augment downrange intelligence, surveillance and reconnaissance capabilities.

 Point of Contact